reframejs/reframe/readme.md

 ###### Code re-use after escape

 Reframe is built on top of widely-used and high-quality "Do One Thing and Do It Well" (DOTADIW) libraries such as webpack, hapi, React, React Router, etc.
-This means that you can re-use lot's of code after escaping Reframe.
+This means that you can re-use lot's of code after escaping Reframe:
 For example, if you escape from Reframe but still plan on using a hapi server, then your whole server code can be re-used.

-In general, all code that your write against on of these basic DOTADIW library is code that you can use independently of Reframe.
+In general, all code that your write against one of these DOTADIW library is code that you can use independently of Reframe.

-> Most of your code can be re-used after escaping Reframe
+> Most of your code can be re-used after escaping Reframe.

-When worrying about framework lock-in, one of the main question to ask yourself is "am I writing code against the framework itself or against a DOTADIW library?".
+When worrying about framework lock-in, one of the main question to ask yourself is "am I writing code against an interface introduced by the framework or against an interface of a DOTADIW library?".
 If the latter is the case, then you are not locking yourself into the framework.

 ###### Progressive escape